Posting style: Choosing the proper posting style

 The choice between interleaved, top and bottom posting generally depends on the forum and on the nature of the message.
 Some forums (such as personal e-mail) are quite tolerant, in which case the proper style is dictated by taste and effectiveness.
-In any case one should consider whether the reply will be easily read by the intended recipient(s).
+One should consider whether the reply will be easily read by the intended recipient(s).
 Their e-mail interfaces may have different rules for handling quoted line markers and long lines, so a reply that looks readable in one's screen may be jumbled and incorrectly colored on theirs.
 Blank lines and judicious trimming of the original text may help avoid ambiguity.

 The interleaved reply style can require more work in terms of labeling lines, but possibly less work in establishing the context of each reply line.
 It also keeps the quotes and their replies close to each other and in logical reading order, and encourages trimming of the quoted material to the bare minimum.
 This style makes it easier for readers to identify the points of the original message that are being replied to; in particular, whether the reply misunderstood or ignored some point of the original text.
 It also gives the sender freedom to arrange the quoted parts in any order, and to provide a single comment to quotations from two or more separate messages, even if these did not include each other.

 Top- and bottom-posting are sometimes compared to traditional written correspondence in that the response is a single continuous text, and the whole original is appended only to clarify which letter is being replied to.
 Customer service e-mail practices, in particular, often require that all points be addressed in a clear manner without quoting, while the original e-mail message may be included as an attachment.
 Including the whole original message may be necessary also when a new correspondent is included in an ongoing discussion.
 Especially in business correspondence, an entire message thread may need to be forwarded to a third party for handling or discussion.
 On the other hand, in environments where the entire discussion is accessible to new readers (such as newsgroups or online forums), full inclusion of previous messages is inappropriate; if quoting is necessary, the interleaved style is probably best.